-What is Inner Relationship Focusing?
+What is Inner Relationship Focusing (IRF)?

 The Focusing Technique is known by various names.